 WHAT ARE THE PAYMENT PLANS FOR ScientistMBA?
 WHAT IF I DON’T LIKE ScientistMBA?
 DO YOU HAVE A REFUND POLICY?

-We offer a one-time payment option of $524 for a ScientistMBA membership and a special one-time payment option of $742 for both a ScientistMBA and Cheeky Scientist Association membership.
-We do not have any special payment plans outside of what is offered.
+We offer a one-time payment option of $698 for a ScientistMBA membership and a special one-time payment option of $998 for both a ScientistMBA and Cheeky Scientist Association membership (or SMBA and any of our advanced programs).

 Yes, we are fully committed to helping you change your career and your life for the better.
 You can try out the program for up to 14 days after you join.
 If you do the work and do not feel we have delivered on our promise, we’ll happily refund 100% of your money.

 Important: To be eligible for a refund, we require your completed answers and notes to all modular exercises, quizzes, and exams.
 We also require that you have been added to the private group.
 This must all be done within 14 days of the start of the program.
 This means you must take action in the program.

 We know that if you take action and do the work, you’ll get results.
 If you do the work and don’t receive value, then we do not deserve your money, and we will refund 100% of your enrollment fees.
 We do this because we’re looking for serious and committed PhDs and PhD candidates only.
 We take our learning environment seriously and maintain a very high standard of action-oriented learning.

 ScientistMBA Is 100% Satisfaction Guaranteed

 If you join ScientistMBA, complete the training materials, and still have doubts about the program, then we’ll gladly refund 100% of your money up to two weeks (14 days) after you’ve joined.

 IMPORTANT: To be eligible for a refund, you must complete the program’s exercises and join in the private community.
 This means you must take action in this program.